 Legalizing Marijuana and the Racial Disparity in Pot Arrests Nationally

-On 4/20-Day Chuck Schumer, D-N.Y, introduced a bill to legalize marijuana nationally and there are others pending,[including one introduced by Cory Booker], but without much chance of passing.
-There are a lot of good reasons to consider legalizing marijuana nationally, but possibly the most convincing is the racial disparity in pot arrests and how those convictions affect the lives of those individuals.
+On 4/20-Day in 2018, Chuck Schumer, D-N.Y, introduced a bill to legalize marijuana nationally and there have been others, including one introduced by Sen. Cory Booker of New Jersey.
+None have passed, but there are a lot of good reasons to consider legalizing marijuana nationally.
+Perhaps the most convincing reason is the racial disparity in pot arrests and how those convictions affect the lives of those individuals.
 There have been a number of studies over the last decade about this disparity, but they all demonstrate the same thing; if you are black and smoke pot, you are much more likely to be arrested than if you are white.
 Not somewhat more likely; incredibly more likely.
 And the evidence is that whites and blacks use marijuana at about the same rates.
 Consider this statistic; in 2015, according to the government's annual "National Survey on Drug Use and Health, 49% of whites have smoked pot sometime during their lives compared to 43% of blacks.
 And these results have changed little over the years.

 However, if you are black you are about 3.7 times more likely to be arrested for possession nationally and in some places like Philadelphia, as much as 7 times more likely.
 The why is complex and some point to racism, but criminal justice researchers also point to other factors.
 In a report about racial disparities in Virginia, Jon Gettman, a criminal justice professor at Shenandoah University in Winchester, Virginia explains it this way;